johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 To dive deeper into these concepts, while not required, you can read this blog post I wrote on how these calculations work - https://hackmd.io/@vFMCdNzHQNqyPq_Rej0IIw/H12JlwSYA

-With the set up complete, we can start writing tests.
+With the setup complete, we can start writing tests.
 For now, we are going to keep things simple and only write one test

 - Swap - make sure we get points for swapping